Rural Computer-Assisted Reporting workshop conveys critical skills; fellowship available to full-scale CAR Boot Camp

 Jonathan and Susan Austin of the Yancey County News in Burnsville, N.C., won the 2012 Tom and Pat Gish Award for courage, tenacity and integrity in rural journalism.
 The Austins showed courage in starting a second newspaper in a one-newspaper town, in January 2011, then demonstrated courage, tenacity and integrity by their reporting on local corruption.
 (Photo by Bill Sanders, Asheville Citizen-Times)

-Nominations for the 2013 award are being sought.
+No award was made in 2013.
+Nominations for the 2014 award are being sought, and the deadline for mailing them is Aug.
+1, 2014.
 Send them to IRJCI, 122 Grehan Building, University of Kentucky, Lexington KY 40506-0042, with whatever documentation you think necessary.
 More may be requested.

 The award is named for Tom and Pat Gish, who published The Mountain Eagle in Whitesburg, Ky., for more than 51 years.
 Tom died in 2008; Pat remains publisher, and their son Ben is editor.
 The Gishes have withstood advertiser boycotts, business competition, declining population, personal attacks, and even the burning of their office to give their readers the kind of journalism often lacking in rural areas.